Table of Contents

 • Modify the interface design and internal implementation of your SDK.

-After completing the extension, you will see:
+After completing the extension, you will observe:

 What the headset extension does not include

-This extension cannot be used without EasyAR Sense:
+This extension cannot function without EasyAR Sense:

-Some EasyAR functionalities remain unavailable through the headset extension:
+Certain EasyAR functionalities remain unavailable through the headset extension:

 • Surface tracking functionality will not be available.